All-in-One Academics – Frequently Asked Questions

-Q: What is offered as part of the Platinum Crash Course and how much does it cost?A: The Platinum Crash Course is the original, comprehensive college application course, with enrollment limited to 10 students.
+Q: What is offered as part of the Platinum Crash Course?A: The Platinum Crash Course is the original, comprehensive college application course, with enrollment limited to 10 students.
 In addition to 30 hours' class time, Platinum Crash Course students receive consultant support via telephone throughout the ensuing fall semester.
 Parents receive a pre-course consultation to create a personalized set of colleges to which the student will be applying.
 Students complete both the ApplyTexas application online, which is submitted to Texas universities, and the Common Application, which is used by most universities outside of Texas.
 Breakfast and lunch each day is included with tuition.
-Price is $3,595.

 Q: When are the Crash Courses offered?A: Crash course dates for each summer are announced in January.
 Visit our Crash Course pages for more information. http://allinoneacademics.com/summercrashcourse